Search RFE/RL

 About the Service

-Provides a platform for the most vulnerable — women and girls, victims of violent extremism, the LGBTQI+ community, and youth — to share their experiences.
+Radio Azadi covers the changes to Afghans’ lives since the Taliban’s return, providing a platform for the most vulnerable — women and girls, victims of violent extremism, the LGBTQ+ community, and youth — to share their experiences.

 Reaching Audiences